Paris Hilton Now Has Bright Pink & Blue Hair — & It's So '90s

 Paris Hilton’s new documentary, This Is Paris, isn’t the only thing the pop-culture icon premiered last night.
-While at her launch party in Bel Air, Hilton debuted a shocking new hair color: platinum blonde roots, streaked with pink and blue hair dye.
+While at her launch party in Bel Air, Hilton debuted a shocking new hair colour: platinum blonde roots, streaked with electric pink and blue hair dye.

-While the candy-colored, ombré hair was undoubtably a fun look to honor the occasion, it's unclear whether the color is permanent or temporary, courtesy of wash-out dye or clip-in extensions.
+While the candy-coloured, ombré hair was undoubtably a fun look to honour the occasion, it's unclear whether the colour is permanent or temporary, courtesy of wash-out dye or clip-in extensions.
 What we do know is that Hilton's dip-dyed streaks feel '90s nostalgic, in the best way — like something we might've tried to copy from our childhood bathroom after watching an episode of The Simple Life.

 Advertisement